aoliverio/builder/docs/index.md

-# Welcome to Content Docs
+# Welcome to Builder Docs

-Content Management System backend, is a Builder extension.
+RAD toolkit for building admin web applications in Bootstrap style.